khrisyu9/SphereKriging/README.md

-## 🧩 Environment Setup
+## 🧩 Environment Setup and Code Test 🚀

-To reproduce the environment used for **SphereKriging**, follow the steps below.
+To reproduce the environment used for **SphereKriging** and run test code, follow the steps below.

 ### 1️⃣ Clone the repository
 ```